DevYuns/nest-graphql-prisma/README.md

 ### User Rolsolver:

-- signUp
-- signIn
 - me query
+- signUp mutation
+- signIn mutation
+- updateProfile mutation

 ### Notes

+- Entity class in each module must be sync with model in `schema.prisma`.
+- Entities are for GraphQL and Models are for Prisma.
+- You can make your own dto classes for resolvers.
-- `me query` should be sent with jwt in headers
+- queries or mutations with `@UseGuards(AuthGuard)` decorator should be sent with jwt in headers
 - you can get a token when executing `signIn mutaion`